totiffany/totiffany.github.io/_posts/2018-08-16-My-Summer-Reading-List-So-Far.md

   that picks up quickly and is hard to put down aligns itself nicely to travel, beaches, and the lazy days of summer.
 ---
 Do you love a good summer read as much as I do?
 During the summer months, I tend to lean more towards the fiction side of things.
-Something about a story that picks up quickly and is hard to put down aligns itself nicely to travel, beaches, and the lazy days of summer.
+Something about a great story that pulls you in quickly aligns itself nicely to travel, beaches, and the lazy days of summer.

 I try to fit in some reading whenever Hazel is asleep, and occasionally, if she'll let me, while she's awake and playing with her toys in the living room.
 I figure it's a step above scrolling mindlessly on my phone, and I like to think its influenced her fascination with books.
-Recently she's been trying to pull bigger books off the bookshelf that Brian and I use.
+Recently she's been trying to pull the bigger books off the bookshelf that Brian and I use.
 I finally let her play with one of my used paperbacks the other day, and she flipped through it for 20 minutes!

 I usually borrow all of the books I want to read from the library.
 You can save a lot of $$$ that way, and if I'm craving a re-read I'll add them to my Christmas or birthday wish lists.
 In fact, 3 out of the 4 books on this list came from the library!
 One of the best uses of our tax dollars in my opinion.
 Take full advantage!